-A few years ago, the Charles Lea Center began a paradigm shift within their organization to move from supporting people within residential settings supporting people in community settings with the assistance of innovative technology.
-The program born out of this paradigm shift was the Transitions Program.
-As a result of the program, the Charles Lea Center has supported a number of people over the past couple of years to transition from residential settings into their own homes and/or apartments.
+A few years ago, the Charles Lea Center began a paradigm shift within their organization to move from supporting people within residential settings supporting people in community settings.
+This is made possible with the assistance of innovative technology.
+This program is now called the Transitions Program.
+As a result of the Transitions Program, the Charles Lea Center has supported a number of people over the past couple of years to transition from residential settings into their own homes and/or apartments.
 The Charles Lea Center continues to support people to transition to more independent living settings of their choice.
-Because of the transitions to more independent settings with the support of innovative technology, the Charles Lea Center has seen improved outcomes and an overall improvement in the quality of life for the people that they support.
+Because of these transitions, the Charles Lea Center has seen improved outcomes and an overall improvement in the quality of life for the people that they support.

 Trillium Health Resources’ mission is transforming the lives of people in need by providing them with ready access to quality care.
-To help bring this mission to life for the people that we support who recive Innovations Waiver services, Trillium is launching a new initiative with The Charles Lea Center.
+To help bring this mission to life for the people that we support who receive Innovations Waiver services, Trillium has launched a new initiative with The Charles Lea Center in order to bring this mission to life for those we support on the Innovations Waiver.
 This initiative is specifically focused on using innovative technology coupled with services to support individuals to live in the homes/apartments of their choosing and become as independent as possible

 This initiative will support anyone receiving Innovations Waiver funding who would like to transition to live independently (regardless of their current living situation).

 Trillium will consider interest and community resources available when exploring possible locations within Trillium's catchment area.

 Anthony’s Journey to Independence